-If you find that your pedometer is telling you you’ve gone further than you have, you may have to adjust the settings as your stride length isn’t correct on it.
-If you have a fitbit you can go to their online section for additional help.
+If you find that your pedometer is showing you’ve gone further than you have, you may have to adjust the settings as your stride length isn’t correct on it.
+If you have a Fitbit, you can go to their online section for additional help.

 Break the bigger goal down into manageable chunks and you’ll soon complete that marathon in your own way.